-Here is a video I put together showing exactly what came in my first lawnbox shipment ever; if you are thinking about subscirbing then this is similar to what they will send you on day one:
+Here is a video I put together showing exactly what came in my first Lawnbox shipment ever; if you are thinking about subscribing then this is similar to what they will send you on day one:

-And this is the video I made for my Fall shipment, the last shipment I recieved in Fall 2020 during the fertilization season and winterization period for my then cool season lawn:
+And this is the video I made for my Fall shipment, the last shipment I received in Fall 2020 during the fertilization season and winterization period for my then cool season lawn:

 Analysis Of All of Sunday Lawn Care’s Nutrient Pouches